omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 				or a new one can be entered.
                 * W: accepts strings with a ned type name.
                 * R: returns the name of the selected ned type as a string.

-                Attributes:
-                * nedName : the NED module type as a string
+                * ATTR: nedName : the NED module type as a string
-                * acceptedTypes : filter for the enumeration of types.
+                * ATTR: acceptedTypes : filter for the enumeration of types.
 Expects a binary OR (|) of the following values: NedTypeChooser.MODULE, NedTypeChooser.SIMPLE_MODULE, NedTypeChooser.COMPOUND_MODULE, NedTypeChooser.MODULEINTERFACE, NedTypeChooser.CHANNEL,